Owner and Medical Director

 After several years of oxygen deprivation, Amanda decided to add a little adventure to her career by accepting a job as an Explosive Detection Canine veterinarian in the Middle East, where she met her husband, Mike (also a Working Dog veterinarian from the US).
 After 3 years of working in the sand and sun- and much to the delight of her mother, Amanda returned home to the US, following her husband to Frederick county Virginia, where she currently resides.
 When not working, there’s a great chance that you will find her in a Crossfit gym lifting heavy objects and smacking tires.
 Her husband fully understands that the true love of her life is a charming 13-year-old cat named Stewart, who lives at home with a mini-Aussie named Lace.
 Despite these numerous passions, Dr. Van Pelt still finds herself at peace the most when sitting on the back of a horse.
 Dr. Van Pelt is licensed in Virginia.

-John Ebersold - Practice Manager, Manager, Veterinary Assistant, Technology Support, etc. John has decades of experience in the corporate world as a computer programmer, consultant, consulting manager and project manager in a diverse set of industries and government locations.
+John Ebersold - Practice Manager, Manager, Veterinary Assistant, Technology Support, etc. John has over twenty years of experience in the corporate world as a computer programmer, consultant, consulting manager and project manager in a diverse set of industries and government locations.
 John has been helping to grow and manage House Paws and House Paws Animal Hospitals since 2000.
 John manages his farm in his "spare" time.
+John has learned much about veterinary medicine from Dr. Knode and his own on-going study.
+Having been involved in these two fields, he has noticed the similarity in the mindset of what makes a good computer systems debugger and analyst and that of a good medical diagnostician.

 "Chelle" a.k.a.
 Lorraine Procaccino - provides invaluable pet management and training, nursing assistance, office support, clerical tasks and a variety of logistical assistance.
 Chelle has many years of animal training assistance and has three dogs of her own.

-Danielle Wilson - Reception, In-Home Service, Client Communication and Office Support.
+Danielle Wilson - Reception and Operations Manager, In-Home Service, Client Communication and Office Support.
 Danielle handles the phones and email and schedules the mobile appointments, and does medication refills for the mobile clients.
+Danielle also staffs the Berryville office for reception

 Holly Martin - Veterinary Assistant and Reception, House Paws Animal Hospital Lovettsville.
 Holly has three dogs and one cat.
 Holly prepares the surgery room and assists in surgery.